Kodak Pro Image 100 Film Review

 How much does Pro Image 100 cost, and where to buy it.

-As of this writing, most stores online mark Pro Image 100 at about $45-£45 for a pack of 5.
-Some stores may sell this film in singles, which do not come in a box.
+As of this writing, most stores online mark Pro Image 100 at about $50-£60 for a pack of 5.
+Some stores may break up the packs into singles, which may or may not come with a markup.

 By the way: Please consider making your Kodak Pro Image 100 film purchase using this link so that Analog.Cafe may get a small percentage of that sale — at no extra charge for you — thanks!